earthly/website/blog/_posts/2023-08-08-dx-three-ways.md

 From public-facing APIs to internal tools and across entire organizations, DX defines the quality of the interaction developers have with the systems they use.
 Field testing and continuous feedback play a critical role in identifying pain points and areas of improvement.
 They drive adoption, nurture loyalty, and fosters success.

 DX can transform an ignored tool into an essential one, facilitate a struggling product's rise to popularity, and turn a rapidly expanding team into a well-oiled machine.
 Whether you are an Alice, a Bob, or a Carlos, recognizing the importance of DX and continuously working to improve it is the key to ensuring developer satisfaction and, ultimately, your organization's success.
+And if you're interested in improving your Developer Experience, you might want to check out [Earthly](https://www.earthly.dev/), a build automation tool designed to simplify and accelerate development workflows.